TWinston-66/HackThePlanet/Wargames/OverTheWire/Bandit/index.md

 **Here is the [link](https://twinston-66.github.io/HackThePlanet/) to the original challenge page**

-**Make sure to read the README file on the OverTheWire-Writeups repo **

 ### Note:
 >1.
 I am using Windows with [Ubuntu WSL2](https://ubuntu.com/wsl) in the [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).
 You can also use [putty](https://putty.org/) or a virtual machine.